-Introducing, ‘3D Thinking,’ by Roger Burrows to be published by Thames and Hudson Ltd Spring 2017
+Introducing, ‘3D Thinking in Design and Architecture – From Antiquity to the Future,’ by Roger Burrows to be published by Thames and Hudson Ltd Spring 2018

 ‘3D Thinking is like Keith Critchlow’s, ‘Order In Space,’ on steroids.’ – John Martineau.

 ‘Keith Critchlow has one of the century’s rare conceptual minds.
 He is continually inspired by the conceptioning of both earliest and latest record.
 He lauds the work of others while himself pouring forth, in great modesty, whole vista-filling new realizations of nature’s mathematical structuring.… He is one of the most inspiring scholar-teachers I have had the privilege to know’ – Buckminster Fuller.

 John Martineau studied under Keith Critchlow whilst taking his MA at the Prince’s School of Traditional Arts.
 John is also the publisher of Wooden Books and the first prizewinner of the Best Book Series at the New York Book Show in 2008.

 ‘Roger developed a series of books (with Dr. Ensor Holiday) called ALTAIR …They were a huge sensation of the time.
 He’s now come up with a book called 3D THINKING! that aims to show how geometry has helped to shape human society and culture.
 It’s such an extraordinary work, and Roger is such a magician in describing complex stuff simply… This seems to me to be an entirely new way to consider the world.’ – Tahir Shah.